zhubonan/aiida-castep/docs/source/user_guide/tips.rst

  kpoint_mp_grid: 8 8 8
  kpoint_mp_offset: -0.0625 -0.0625 -0.0625

-The pulgin follows the same convention as used by the code, with the grid and the offsets passed to the code as they are.
+The plugin follows the same convention as used by the code, with the grid and the offsets passed to the code as they are.
 This does mean that the same ``KpointsData`` used for other DFT code can mean differently.
 For example, a ``KpointsData`` with ``(8, 8, 8)`` mesh given to ``aiida-vasp`` is Gamma-centered, but is it not when passed to ``aiida-castep``.